Computing integral points on X_ns^+(p): Introduction

+Since the curves $X_\spl^+(13)$ and $X_\ns^+(13)$ are known to be isomorphic over~$\Q$ (see Baran~\cite{Ba14}), the already mentioned result of Balakrishnan et al~\cite{BDMTV19} computes \textsl{rational} points on $X_\ns^+(13)$ as well.
+The approach of this spectacular work has some potential of extending to higher levels, but this would require substantial new ideas.

 We may also mention that integral points on the curve $X_\ns^+(N)$ of certain composite levels~$N$ were determined much earlier by Heegner and Siegel~\cite{He52,Si68} in the context of the Class Number~$1$ problem; see \cite[Appendix~A.5]{Se97} for more details.
 More recently, composite levels were examined by Baran~\cite{Ba09,Ba10}.
-Non of these methods seems to extend to higher prime levels either.
+None of these methods seems to extend to higher prime levels either.

+It was observed in \cite{Bi95,Bi02} that heights of integral points on a modular curve with~$3$ or more cusps can be effectively bounded using Baker's method; moreover, this is also true for $S$-integral points defined over an arbitrary number field.

-In~\cite{BS13} Bajolet and Sha, using Baker's method, obtained a fully explicit upper bound for the size of an integral point~$P$ on $X_\ns^+(p)$ for an arbitrary prime ${p\ge 7}$.
-They showed that in general
+The modular curve $X_\ns^+(p)$ has $\ceil{(p-1)/2}$ cusps, so the observation above applies as soon as ${p\ge 7}$.
+Indeed, Bajolet and Sha~\cite{BS13} obtained a fully explicit upper bound for the size of an integral point~$P$ on $X_\ns^+(p)$ for an arbitrary prime ${p\ge 7}$.
+They showed that in general,

-and this bound can be substantially refined if ${p-1}$ is divisible by a small odd prime or by~$8$.
-Sha~\cite{Sh13,Sh14} extended the result of~\cite{BS13} to $S$-integral points on rather general modular curves over arbitrary number fields, giving an explicit version of the ``effective Siegel's theorem for modular curves''~\cite{Bi02,BI11}.
+and this bound can be substantially refined if ${p-1}$ is divisible by a small odd prime or by~$8$, see Theorem~\ref{thbasha} below.
+Sha~\cite{Sh13,Sh14} extended this result of~\cite{BS13} to $S$-integral points on rather general modular curves over arbitrary number fields, giving an explicit version of the ``effective Siegel theorem for modular curves''~\cite{Bi02,BI11}.
+See also the recent work of Cai~\cite{Ca19}.

-Using bound~\eqref{ebsh}, one can, in principle, enumerate all integral points on $X_\ns^+(p)$.
+Using numerical bound~\eqref{ebsh}, one can in principle enumerate all integral points on $X_\ns^+(p)$.
 However, this bound is too huge to perform this enumeration in reasonable time.

 It turns out that the huge bound can be reduced using the numerical Diophantine approximation techniques, which go back to the work of Baker and Davenport~\cite{BD69}.
 The idea of Baker and Davenport was elaborated in~\cite{BH96,BH98,BH99,BHV01,Ha00,PS87,TW89} in the context of the Diophantine equations of Thue and of related types, providing practical methods for solving these equations.